iPhotography has been training new photographers for years and over that time we’ve seen over 100,000 course members graduate and take amazing photos.

 We’ve all taken photos that have come out a little too bright, what’s going on?
 How did that happen?
 Well, chances are you’ll need to change one of your camera settings and also take a look at your histogram.

 The histogram of a camera (which won’t be available on every camera) is a graph detailing the colours in a photo.
 The width of the graph goes from black on the left to white on the right.

-If your photo is too bright your histogram will probably look like this…
+If your photo is very bright your histogram will probably look like this;

 The graph has peaks towards the right meaning there are lots of bright tones in the shot.
 The height of these peaks relates to the volume of bright pixels.